vturrisi/solo-learn/docs/source/tutorials/add_new_method_momentum.rst

             ]
             return super().learnable_params + extra_learnable_params

 Note that here we are inheriting from `BaseMomentumMethod` which already implements most of the complexity for momentum-based models.
 Apart from this, and similarly to `NNSiam`, `NNBYOL` has a projector, a predictor and a queue.
-However, NNBYOL also has a momentum encoder and a momentum projector that need to be updated at every step.
-The library already implements this behavior for the momentum encoder.
+However, NNBYOL also has a momentum backbone and a momentum projector that need to be updated at every step.
+The library already implements this behavior for the momentum backbone.
 To achieve the same for the momentum projector, the only thing that you need to do is overriding the `momentum_pairs` property of the parent:

 .. code-block:: python